RosyMapleMoth/TwitterPartTwoDebug/README.md

-# This Debugging project is no longer used in CodePath's curriculum, and will no longer work following X closing its API
+Please note that this debugging project is no longer used in CodePath's curriculum, and will no longer work following X closing its API